← Back to Land of Barbers

 4. Soft Low-Contrast Balayage

 On the color side, the trend is moving toward tonal subtlety.
 No more dramatic dark-root-to-platinum transitions.
 Instead: warm honey and caramel melting into natural brunette, two or three shades of difference max.
-Teresa and Iuliana have been fielding requests for this all spring.
+Iuliana has been fielding requests for this all spring.

 5. The French Crop